iron-software/IronXL-Examples/how-to/csharp-write-to-csv-file/README.md

         -
       </span>
       <span class="image-description-text_italic">
-        Normal Excel data to be exported to CSV
+        Sample Excel data to be exported to CSV
       </span>
     </div>
   </div>
 </center>

-Subsequently, include the IronXL Namespace to facilitate CSV writing in C# with IronXL:
+Then, incorporate the IronXL namespace to enable CSV file writing capabilities in C# using IronXL.

 ```cs
 using IronXL;